nathantrn/CSE284_HMM_local_ancestry_inference/README.md

 wget -c https://ngs.sanger.ac.uk/production/hgdp/hgdp_wgs.20190516/hgdp_wgs.20190516.full.chr21.vcf.gz.tbi
 ```

-We inferred local ancestry in 6 populations (two for each of AFR, EUR, EAS super populations — **TODO: list the populations here**) with our HMM implementation and compared our output to FLARE for evaluation.
+We inferred local ancestry in the four AMR populations (CLM, MXL, PUR, PEL) with our HMM implementation and compared our output to FLARE for evaluation.
+Additionally, we inferred local ancestry for one population from the EAS and SAS superpopulations in the 1000 Genomes Dataset (EAS: JPT, SAS: PJL) to evaluate performance on samples where the true ancestry is absent from our model.
+We expect LAI to be uncertain/unstable for these populations not represented in our model.

 ---